vhartikainen/protecting-workloads-workshop/docs/inspector-sm/assess.md

 # Protecting Your Workloads - Assess Phase

-In the previous Build Phase, you built a CloudFormation stack that contains some Amazon EC2 instances behind an application load balancer.
+In the previous Build Phase, you deployed a CloudFormation stack that contains some Amazon EC2 instances behind an application load balancer.
 You are now going to use Amazon Inspector to assess the instances and identify findings that need to be remediated.

 Before you can assess the instances with Amazon Inspector, you need to identify the instances and install the Amazon Inspector agent on them.
-This is easier to do in small environments but the task can becone much more complex in organizations with hundreds or even thousands of instances.
+This is easier to do in small environments with only a few instances but can become more difficult in organizations with hundreds or even thousands of instances.
-For this reason, you are going to learn how to use *tags* to select the instances.
+For this reason, you are going to learn how to use *tags* to select the instances on which you will install the Amazon Inspector agent.
 Tags are labels that can be attached to AWS resources to make it easier to act on them collectively.

 In this section you will do the following tasks:

-1. Examine the stack you built
-2. Look up the Amazon EC2 instances that were created as a result of the deployhment and understand the tags that are applied by AWS CloudFormation.
+1. Examine the CloudFormation stack you built to learn about the tags that were applied by AWS CloudFormation.
-3. Use AWS Systems Manager to install the Amazon Inspector agent on the instances and run the scan
+2. Use AWS Systems Manager to install the Amazon Inspector agent on the instances and run the scan
-5. Learn about Amazon Inspector rules packages
+3. Learn about Amazon Inspector rules packages
-6. Examine Amazon Inspector findings
+4. Examine Amazon Inspector findings

-## Examine the stack that you built
+## Examine the stack that you built and its tags

 1. Go to the CloudFormation console in the same AWS region in which you created the stack in the Build Phase.
 You should see a list of stacks similar to the figure below.
 Locate the stack you created.
 In this documentation, the name of the stack is *pww*.
 Copy this stack name into a scratch file on your workstation in case you need it later.